Frequently Asked Questions About Family Law

 If I Leave the House Can My Spouse Claim Abandonment?

-If you have decided to leave the home because of volatility or tension, or some other reason that negatively affects how you and your spouse co-parent, co-exist and/or communicate, abandonment is an unlikely finding under RSA 458:7.
-To prove any fault ground, one must prove that the fault ground occurred during marriage and it caused the irretrievable breakdown of the marriage.
+If you have decided to leave the home because of volatility or tension, or some other reason that negatively affects how you and your spouse co-parent, co-exist, and/or communicate, abandonment is an unlikely finding under RSA 458:7.
+To prove any fault ground, one must prove that the fault ground occurred during the marriage and that it caused the irretrievable breakdown of the marriage.

-Under RSA 458:7 VI, when either party has been absent 2 years together, and has not been heard of, or when either party, without sufficient cause, and without the consent of the other, has abandoned and refused, for 2 years, to cohabit together with the other (RSA:7 IX), there are fault grounds associated with abandonment in a divorce process.
+Under RSA 458:7 VI, when either party has been absent for 2 years and has not been heard of, or when either party, without sufficient cause, and without the consent of the other, has abandoned and refused to cohabit together with the other for 2 years (RSA:7 IX), there are fault grounds associated with abandonment in a divorce process.

 Factors that they may take into account when calculating child support include:

 - How many expenses you have agreed to share in regards to the child’s life, including costs related to education, health care, clothing, day care, and more.